skip to main content

 Lesson No. 3: Gift a piggy bank

-An obvious suggestion, but not one that is always top of mind during the holidays: Give your kids a piggy bank.
+An obvious suggestion, but not one that is always top of mind during the holidays: give your kids a piggy bank.
 While piggy banks aren’t as exciting as the hottest new toy on the market or the latest video game, it is something they can use time and time again for as long as they want.

-“Every kid should know about the importance of saving money, and pigs are adorable and awesome,” wrote OppLoans staff.
-“So while everyone you know is splurging on gifts for themselves and others that — let’s be honest — are all going to be forgotten by February, why not give the children in your life the gift of financial responsibility?
-After all, that’s a gift that will last them a lifetime.”
+So while everyone you know is splurging on gifts for themselves and others that — let’s be honest — will likely be forgotten by February, why not give the children in your life the gift of financial responsibility?
+After all, that’s a gift that will last them a lifetime.

 Lesson No. 4: Stay firm on quality over quantity